radenroy/rrp_distributions/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+-- I'm still working to add more distributions into the package --